 - Get a notification for Windows 10 Updates Before Downloading or Installing

 3. No Xbox Remote in the Xbox App

 For those of you who cannot locate the Xbox remote icon in the Xbox app, do not worry.
 Microsoft has quietly removed it from the system, without any kind of prior notice or explanation.
 Keep an eye on the forum for further details.
 It is not a bug but for you perfectionists out there for whom every detail matters, I hope this piece of information puts your mind at ease.

 4. Bluetooth Mice Stop Working

 Bluetooth and Windows 10 are like oil and water.
-Even before the update was rolled out, the operating system shows problems when being paired up with the other Bluetooth device such as mobile phones.
-Keyboards and mouse and other peripheral devices seemed to work perfectly.
+Even before the update was rolled out, the operating system shows problems when being paired up with the other Bluetooth device, such as mobile phones.
+Keyboards and mouse and other peripheral devices seemed to work correctly.
 However, after the Creators update, it also stopped interacting with some peripherals as well.
-The Bluetooth mouse stops working frequently in sporadic intervals.
-This is particularly annoying when you’re doing something important on the computer.
+The Bluetooth mouse stops frequently working in sporadic intervals.
+It is particularly annoying when you’re doing something important on the computer.

-In order to solve this, you can turn off the mouse and disconnect the Bluetooth transmitter from the computer and reinsert it.
-The mouse should be working properly.
+To solve this, you can turn off the mouse and disconnect the Bluetooth transmitter from the computer and reinsert it.
+The mouse should be working correctly.
 If the problem happens again, repeat the process as well.

 5. Windows Defender Warning after the Update